-Easy, Keto Low-Carb Lemon Bars Dessert is a quick sugar-free and gluten-free recipe that uses almond flour and fresh lemons to make a delicious treat perfect for the keto diet.
+These Easy, Keto Low-Carb Lemon Bars Dessert are a quick sugar-free and gluten-free recipe that uses almond flour and fresh lemons to make a delicious treat perfect for the keto diet.
 With only 3 net carbs per serving, enjoy these tarts completely guilt-free!

 FOR THE FULL LIST OF INGREDIENTS AND COMPREHENSIVE INSTRUCTIONS, PLEASE SEE THE RECIPE CARD AT THE END OF THIS POST.
 BEFORE YOU SCROLL, THERE’S IMPORTANT INFORMATION IN THIS BLOG POST.